 Example

-In this example, the player noted down all the candidates to the middle-right group.
+In this example, the player noted down all the candidates in the middle-right group.
 At first sight, it looks impossible to find the solution for the missing digits at this stage.

 If the player focused solely on groups, number 3 would be left with three possible solutions within the middle-right group, but by looking at the bigger picture, the solution for that digit was given from the start.